microprediction/microprediction/examples_scheduled_copulas/README.md

-# Actors

-Examples of scripts that are intended to be run on a schedule.
-They are called actors because they are often implemented using Github actions.

 While a continuous process might be more suited to submission of rapidly changing data, a scheduled job may work just fine.
 Furthermore, many streams are implied